 Life Course Framework

-The Department of Population, Family and Reproductive Health is grounded in a life course framework with domestic and international areas of interest including: adolescent health; child health; maternal, fetal and perinatal health; population and health; and women's, sexual and reproductive health.
+The Department of Population, Family and Reproductive Health is grounded in a life course framework with domestic and international areas of interest including: child and adolescent health; maternal, fetal and perinatal health; population and health; and women's, sexual and reproductive health.

 Skills emphasized in departmental training include: population sciences, behavioral science, program evaluation, evidence based advocacy and the translation of research for programs and policy.

 The research, teaching and practice activities of faculty in Maternal, Fetal and Perinatal Health address the physical and mental health and well-being of birthing populations prior to, during, and after pregnancy, as well as the health and well-being of their newborns and infants.
 These activities focus on social, structural, psychosocial, environmental, biological, and health services determinants as viewed through a health equity lens.

 Population and Health includes both demographic analyses and population studies, with a special emphasis on applications to health.
 The former includes the interrelationships between fertility, mortality, migration, marriage and divorce, and the influences of these demographic processes on population size and structure.
 The latter include the relationships between the demographic processes and population health in particular, and socio-economic and other variables in general.